We have compiled answers to the questions we are being asked in relation to the coronavirus pandemic.

 What social distancing measures are there in pharmacies?

 Social distancing is the most effective protection against the spread of COVID-19.
-Pharmacies are making changes to support social distancing such as limiting the number of people allowed in at any one time or putting up plastic screens around the pharmacy counter.
 Please make sure you follow any social distancing measures put in place by the pharmacy.

 Do people need to wear a face mask when going into a pharmacy?